nonara/yarn-fix-bin-cmds/README.md

 }
 ```

-Make sure you add a nohoist entry for this package in your workspaces `package.json`:
+If you have any issues, you can also add a nohoist entry for this package in your root `package.json`:

+eg.
 ```json
 {
   "workspaces": {